 Alimony, or spousal support, is a monthly amount that is paid from a higher-earning spouse to their former spouse.
 It is not ordered in all cases.
 It may be ordered for a limited duration or indefinitely, depending on a number of factors.
 Unlike child support, alimony is not automatically ordered.

 Prenuptial agreements are entered into by a couple before they marry.
 Normally, they are drafted by a lawyer.
-Common subjects contained in prenuptial agreements include how property will be divided if a divorce occurs, waivers of future rights to alimony, the duties and responsibilities of each spouse and other assorted topics.
+Common subjects addressed in prenuptial agreements include how property will be divided if a divorce occurs, waivers of future rights to alimony, the duties and responsibilities of each spouse and other assorted topics.
 The agreements may not include provisions providing for child custody or child support.

 A major part of divorce cases is determining how the property will be divided.
 Some cases will be handled in community property states while others occur in equitable distribution states.
 In community property states, courts consider the marital assets to be jointly owned by both spouses and divide them equally.
 In equitable distribution states, judges divide the marital property according to what they consider to be a fair division.
-A family law attorney will generally assist their client to determine the value of any assets and help them understand which possessions are eligible to be divided and which ones are exempt.
+A family law attorney can assist to determine the value of any assets and help them understand which possessions are eligible to be divided and which ones are exempt.

 The information on this page is meant to provide a general overview of the law.
 The laws in your state and/or city may deviate significantly from those described here.
 If you have specific questions related to your situation you should speak with a local attorney.